 We define Adjusted EBITDA Margin as Adjusted EBITDA as a percentage of Care Margin.
 We included Adjusted EBITDA Margin because it is an important measure on which our management assesses and believes investors should assess our operating performance.
 We consider Adjusted EBITDA Margin to be an important measure because it helps illustrate underlying trends in our business and our historical operating performance on a more consistent basis.
-Adjusted EBITDA Margin was 20.1% for the year ended December 31, 2023 an increase from 19.9% for the same period in 2022 due to organic growth of our medical practice business, new market entry and a focus on managing the investment in new expenses and an increase from 17.4% in 2021, due to organic growth of our medical practice business.
+Adjusted EBITDA Margin was 19.9% for the year ended December 31, 2022 an increase from 17.4% for the same period in 2021 due to organic growth of our medical practice business, new market entry and a focus on managing the investment in new expenses and an increase from 15.7% in 2020, due to organic growth of our medical practice business.

-We believe that Adjusted EBITDA and Adjusted EBITDA Margin, when taken together with the corresponding GAAP financial measures, provides meaningful supplemental information regarding our performance by excluding certain items that may not be indicative of our business, results of operations or outlook.
-In particular, we believe that the use of Adjusted EBITDA and Adjusted EBITDA Margin is helpful to our investors as they are metrics used by management in assessing the health of our business and our operating performance.
+We believe that Adjusted EBITDA, when taken together with the corresponding GAAP financial measures, provides meaningful supplemental information regarding our performance by excluding certain items that may not be indicative of our business, results of operations or outlook.
+In particular, we believe that the use of Adjusted EBITDA is helpful to our investors as it is a metric used by management in assessing the health of our business and our operating performance.

-The following table provides a reconciliation of net income (loss) attributable to the Company, the most closely comparable GAAP financial measure, to Adjusted EBITDA:
+The following table provides a reconciliation of net (loss) income attributable to the Company, the most closely comparable GAAP financial measure, to Adjusted EBITDA:

-For the Years Ended December 31, (unaudited and amounts in thousands) 2023 2022 2021 Net income (loss) attributable to Privia Health Group, Inc. \$ 23,079 \$ (8,585) \$ (188,230) Net loss attributable to non-controlling interests (2,051) (3,479) (2,419) Provision for (benefit from) income taxes 7,993 (6,516) (27,857) Interest (income) expense, net (8,372) (542) 1,070 Depreciation and amortization 6,533 4,571 2,464 Stock-based compensation 37,098 67,359 253,531 Other expenses (1) 7,948 8,044 2,818 Adjusted EBITDA \$ 72,228 \$ 60,852 \$ 41,377
+For the Years Ended December 31, (unaudited and amounts in thousands) 2022 2021 2020 Net (loss) income attributable to Privia Health Group, Inc. \$ (8,585) \$ (188,230) \$ 31,244 Net loss attributable to non-controlling interests (3,479) (2,419) (340) Benefit from income taxes (6,516) (27,857) (7,441) Interest (income) expense, net (542) 1,070 1,917 Depreciation and amortization 4,571 2,464 1,843 Stock-based compensation 67,359 253,531 484 Other expenses (1) 8,044 2,818 1,665 Adjusted EBITDA \$ 60,852 \$ 41,377 \$ 29,372

 (1) Other expenses include employer taxes on equity vesting/exercises, legal, severance and certain non-recurring costs.
-Employer taxes on equity vesting/exercises of \$1.6 million and \$3.2 million were recorded for the years ended December 31, 2023 and 2022, respectively.
+Employer taxes on equity vesting/exercises of \$3.2 million for the year ended December 31, 2022.